tundish/blathnaid/blathnaid/tale/chapters.rst

 The Blacksmith
 --------------

-And so it was that Jack was a regular visitor to the local Blacksmith.
+And so consequently Jack was a regular visitor to the local Blacksmith.

 And one day, when Morten had shed a shoe, and Jack couldn't see where it had fallen, he led his horse onto the narrow track and over to the Forge.